by Patrick Ilagan . April 26th, 2013

 The trouble with social media is that people get a false sense of charity.
 Slacktivism as described by the Joint United Nations Programme on HIV/AIDS is something where people who support a cause by performing simple measures instead of being truly engaged or devote to make a change.
 This latest advertisement of Unicef asks people to not just like the page for support but also donate for vaccine.

-As adults we already know that too much of the good stuff is bad specially if we are talking about those sweet savory treats.
+As adults, we already know that too much of the good stuff is bad, especially if we are talking about those sweet savory treats.
 During Childhood Obesity Month in Puerto Rico, Subway made this advert wherein they let children do their own shopping.
-Of course being kids they picked the sugary stuff while parents watched in horror.
+Being kids, they picked the sugary stuff while parents watched in horror.
 The video was then aired on local media that triggered a great discussion in social media.

 Not everyone likes flowers specially if they are allergic to it.
-Now what would happen if these flowers are two men dressed as flowers out to scare people while they least expect it.
-Competing against giant anti-allergy products around the world, Allergease the first all-natural lozenge released this hilarious web film to show that they too can handle the job.
+Now what would happen if these flowers are two men in costume out to scare people when they least expect it?
+Competing against giant anti-allergy products around the world, Allergease, the first all-natural lozenge, released this hilarious web film to show that they too can handle the job.

 World famous beer maker Guinness recently released these series poster to celebrate hard work, failures and triumphs.
-The series features three stories of three different people aiming to climb the top the first one is the entrepreneur followed by the rock star and last is the pool player.
-The illustrations are very detailed telling the hardships and the eventual triumph of each story.
+The series features three stories of three different people aiming to climb the top—an entrepreneur, a rock star and a pool player.
+The illustrations are very detailed tellings of the hardships and the eventual triumph of each story.
 Behind this amazing poster series is BBDO Proximity based in Singapore.

 Patrick Jude Ilagan is a graphic designer/photographer hailing from the vast jungles of urban Manila.
 Always on the look out for visually appealing stuff he scours the internet and the bustling city in search of inspiration.
 His tools for mass creation is a Canon 500D along with a wide array of lights and lenses plus a 4 year old (but still fighting) laptop.
 Check out his work on Tumblr.